Click here to view video.

 Technologists and technicians generally work a 5-day, 40-hour week that may include weekends.
 Those in catheterization labs tend to work longer hours and may work evenings.
 They may also be on call during the night and on weekends.

-Overall employment of diagnostic medical sonographers and cardiovascular technologists and technicians is projected to grow 17 percent from 2016 to 2026, much faster than the average for all occupations.
-As the large baby-boom population ages, the need to diagnose medical conditions—such as blood clots and heart disease—will likely increase.
-Imaging technology is a tool used in making these diagnoses.
+The BLS reports overall employment of medical sonographers and cardiovascular technologists and technicians is projected to grow 14 percent from 2020 to 2030, faster than the average for all occupations.

 Although most cardiovascular technologists are currently trained on the job, an increasing number receive training in 2 to 4 year programs.